Wind-Reprocessed Transients from Stellar-mass Black Hole Tidal Disruption Events: Radiation hydrodynamics of super-Eddington accretion disks

 Next, we compute the temperature using the procedure outlined in \citet{PiroLu2020}.
 At any depth $r$, the temperature is dominated by radiation so $aT(r,t)^4 = \mathcal{E}(r,t)$, where $a$ is the radiation constant.
 For $r<r_{\rm tr}$, the radiation energy density is set by adiabatic cooling of Equation~(\ref{eq:energy_density}), giving us

 Above the trapping radius, the escaping luminosity is constant and the energy density and temperature are determined by flux limited diffusion

 In this case the temperature is computed as

 Thermalization requires that the wind is optically thick to photon absorption.
 In general, the opacity for absorption, $\kappa_a$, is lower than the opacity for electron scattering, $\kappa_s$.
 In this case, the effective temperature of the electron scattering photosphere does not necessarily correspond to the observed color temperature.
-As in \citet{PiroLu2020}, we define an effective opacity
+As in \citet{PiroLu2020}, we define an effective opacity (over optical/UV wavelengths)

 (assuming $\kappa_a \ll \kappa_s$) with an associated optical depth

 The color radius, $r_c$, is then defined as the value of $r$ that satisfies $\tau_{\rm eff}=1$.

 In general, $\kappa_a$ can vary with temperature and density.
 Here we follow the approach of \citet{PiroLu2020} and use Kramer's opacity